devNoiseConsulting/100-days-of-code/log.md

 ### Day 53: February 27, 2017

-**Today's Progress:** Worked on freeCodeCamp's Store Data in MongoDB and completed Get Set for our API Development Projects
+**Today's Progress:** Worked on freeCodeCamp's Store Data in MongoDB and completed Get Set for our API Development Projects.

 **Thoughts:** learnyoumongo is not fully baked.
 It's a bit hard to figure out what needs to be done.
 The last two exercises weren't finished because mongodb didn't seem to get initialized with the right values.
 Also had a problem with the module having an hard error instead of catching it because the function done was not defined.